Simply-Love/Simply-Love-SM5/README.md

 * Local profiles don't load/save custom gameplay modifiers (ScreenFilter, Judgment Graphic, Mini, SpeedMod Type)
 * OptionRows in various EditMode minimenus are unreadable and need to be investigated
-* ScreenOptionsManageProfiles is visually broken and need to be investigated
+* ScreenOptionsManageProfiles is visually broken and needs to be investigated

 ACKNOWLEDGEMENTS:
 ----------------